simpledotorg/simple-android/README.md

 [![Build Status](https://www.bitrise.io/app/db9b195f645cfed7/status.svg?token=0UVLxgCzsz75d21FUnkfhg&branch=master)](https://www.bitrise.io/app/db9b195f645cfed7)

-# RedApp
+# Simple Clinic

-RedApp is a mobile app for recording blood pressure measurements
+An Android app for recording blood pressure measurements.

 ## Downloading a build from CI

-RedApp uses Bitrise for continuous integration.
+We use Bitrise for continuous integration.
 It is configured to build a binary every time a commit is pushed to the repository.
 These binaries can be found by navigating [to this page](https://www.bitrise.io/app/db9b195f645cfed7#/builds_) and opening the details of any build.
 The details page will contain a generated APK called `app-debug.apk` under the "Apps & Artifacts" tab.

 ## Building manually